 Tendons consist of collagens, proteoglycans, glycoproteins, water and cells.
 It takes over 100 days to make new collagen.

 Treatment at an early stage can be as brief as 6–10 weeks.
 Once it becomes chronic the treatment can take 3–6 months.
-The effective treatment might take 9 months or longer when it is chronic.
+The effective treatment might take up to 9 months when it is chronic.
 Knowing these timelines is part of creating an effective treatment plan.

-Acupuncture helps release the pain.
-Acupuncture helps with tendon injury
+Acupuncture helps release the pain and helps recovery with tendon injury

 Acupuncture is used to treat tendon injury and it improves pain and functional activity in patients with tendinopathy.
 This is suggested that acupuncture can modulate both anti-inflammatory and mechanotransduction molecular pathways which can increase type I collagen synthesis.
 Collagen synthesis is the main factor that influences tendon biomechanical properties.
 Therefore one reason of acupuncture for tendon healing is that acupuncture increases synthesis and subsequent reorganisation of type I collagen during tendon healing process.